thallessantos/text_extension/README.md

 import 'package:text_extension/text_extension.dart';
 ```

+#### Example

-Then you can use the available methods to customize your Text widget with a reduced code:
+You can use the available methods to customize your Text widget with a reduced code:

 ```dart
 Text('Some text').red().setFontSize(18).bold(),